 In today’s world, we produce, collect, and store more data than at any other point in human history.
 The volume grows day by day.
 As a result, data experts are in hot demand right now, and in particular, big data engineers.
 This is because of the cohesive role they play in all other data-related tasks.

+So what does a big data engineer actually do?
 A data engineer’s job is to create, test, and maintain an organization’s data infrastructure.
 This involves building data warehouses (for storage) and data pipelines (for funneling data into these structures).
 It also incorporates varying levels of data analytics.
 The purpose of all this is to get big data into a user-friendly format so that it can be applied to everything from sentiment analysis to machine learning, and a plethora of other data activities.
 By holding everything together, data engineers are the hub at the center of the data science wheel.

 With such a crucial role, it follows that big data engineers can earn a comfortable living.
 In this post, we look at how much big data engineers can earn based on their experience, location, industry, and company.
 We’ll cover:

 - What is the typical salary for a big data engineer?

 - Big data engineer salaries based on experience

 - Big data engineer salaries by geographic location